10 best focusing techniques

 It works by recognising face shapes in the scene and then prioritising the focus towards them.

-Refinements on this camera focus system include Smile Shutter, which triggers the shutter to fire when the camera detects that the subject is smiling (it doesn't work with every smile, but it can be very effective).
+Refinements on this camera focus system include Smile Shutter, which triggers the shutter to fire when the camera detects that the subject is smiling (it doesn't work with every smile, but it can be very effective), while more advanced systems can focus on a specific eye for really precise focusing.

 Some cameras can also be set to recognize particular faces in a crowd and focus on them.
 This is a very useful option for photographing your children at parties or events when they are surrounded by other kids.